Mardi Himal Trek

 Loss:2,410 m

-Altitude Table for 4 day Mardi Himal Trek Itinerary:
+Altitude Table for 4-day Mardi Himal Trek Itinerary:

 The four-day Mardi Himal Trek itinerary is only recommended to pro hikers.
 The trek will be rushed and you will not be able to enjoy the views to your heart's content.
 Moreover, it will be a race to Mardi Himal Base camp and back to Pokhara, rather than being your ideal holiday.
 If you already have experience trekking the Himalayas of Nepal and have limited time in Nepal then we recommend the four-day trek to Mardi Himal, else there is no need to make a beginner-friendly trek like Mardi Himal a challenging one.
 The elevation gain while following this itinerary is given below: